 Esophagitis - infectious

-Common causes include:
+Common causes of a weakened immune system include:

-Difficulty swallowing and painful swallowing
+- Difficulty swallowing and painful swallowing

 - Fever and chills

-- Blood and urine tests for cytomegalovirus (CMV)
+- Blood and urine tests for CMV

 - Culture of cells from the esophagus for herpes or CMV